Ryotaro1002/ELEC491_PL_68_2023/libraries/README.md

 Libraries 1-5 are copies or a modified version of the libraries written by manufacturers and third parties.
 They are redistributed here as permitted by their respective licenses.

 ## About Library Versions

+Newer versions of the libraries may be released by the manufacturers in the future.
+The code in the "Integrated Sketch" folder is run and tested with the versions of the libraries in this repository, and is not guaranteed to run correctly with the older/newer versions.
+You can check the library versions used by opening the "library.properties" file in each library folder.